![]() |

 Chablis has a similar hierarchy with the addition of Petit

 Chablis below the Village level.
-Beaujolais is

 It goes without saying that as you ascend through the